 On May 29, 2009, the Court appointed Cohen Milstein Sellers & Toll PLLC sole interim class counsel.
 In appointing the firm interim class counsel, Magistrate Judge Dennis Beck of the Eastern District of California noted Cohen Milstein’s experience in complex litigation and pointed to the firm’s pre-trial “investigation into the alleged misconduct and identification of the legal theory of the case.”

-The case claims that the nation’s largest marketer of nonfat dry milk and the California-based milk processing firm inflated their own profits at the expense of America’s dairy farmers by misreporting critical data used by the government to set raw milk prices.
-The dairy farmer plaintiffs seek compensation for the millions of dollars lost due to this alleged price manipulation.
+Originally filed on March 6, 2009, plaintiffs, dairy farmers throughout the U.S. who sold raw milk that was priced according to a Federal Milk Marketing Order between Jan.
+1, 2002, and April 30, 2007, claim that DairyAmerica Inc., and affiliate California Dairies, nation’s largest marketer of non-fat dry milk and the California-based milk processing firm inflated their own profits at the expense of America’s dairy farmers by misreporting critical data used by the government to set raw milk prices.